Frequently Asked Questions

 Planning a Visit to the SS Sicamous

-The Sicamous is open almost daily during the summer, and on weekends in the autumn, winter and spring.
+If you are planning a visit to the museum you can visit almost every day during the summer – from Sunday to Friday.
+(Unfortunately we are not always open on Saturdays, as the ship is closed for Weddings, but Sunday is usually open as usual).
+You can visit on weekends in the autumn, winter and spring.
 The SS Sicamous is easy to find.
 Look for us on the beach in Penticton, on the Southern shore of Okanagan Lake.
 Our address is 1099 Lakeshore Drive West, Penticton, BC V2A 1B7.

 Can I book a visit for my School or Tour Group?